The 7 steps you NEED to take to set your family up for long term success when you get a financial windfall

 1. Slow down

-It is natural to be excited about coming into a financial windfall and depending on the size of that chunk-o-change you should SLOW DOWN on doing & saying anything to anyone.
+It is natural to be excited about coming into a sudden wealth and depending on the size of that chunk-o-change you should SLOW DOWN on doing & saying anything to anyone.

-In regards to official advice, you may want to talk to a lawyer or a certified financial planner.
+In regards to professional advice, you may want to talk to a lawyer or a certified financial planner.
 This would be the smart thing to do.

 This piece of advice isn’t the most glamorous, or sexy, but there’s a reason that expert after expert recommends this step! late last year, Marketwatch reported on the Economic Well-Being of U.S. Households report (source)

 “…where 4 in 10 US adults couldn’t cover a $400 emergency if it came up.
 That means it’s going on the credit card to rack up interest, costing you a lot more in the long run.”
 This type of financial stress is slowly but surely wearing your mind, body & heart down.

 That’s scary and sad.
 Let’s make sure that you’ve got the possible emergencies covered.
 It’s such a relief to know that if something terrible happened, like a recession or economic downturn, that my family would be okay.
 We wouldn’t need to sell anything, nor borrow to cover the cost.
 Seriously, it’s a HUGE comfort to me personally.

 Many people want to know how much to put in their emergency fund, and the traditional advice is six months of living expenses, while some say 3-6 months, and others a year.
 It all depends on your emergency.
 In most cases people have this fund in case they lose a job, sustain a medical need that leaves them unable to work, etc.

 I’m not saying that you should drop all of your financial windfall into your emergency fund, but put a decent chunk in there, say 50% of whatever money you came into.
 Or enough to cover at a minimum one year of living expenses.